icerockdev/moko-widgets/README.md

 ## Set Up Locally
 - The [widgets directory](widgets) contains the `widgets` library;
+- The [gradle-plugin directory](gradle-plugin) contains the gradle-plugin which apply compiler plugins for Native and JVM;
+- The [kotlin-plugin directory](kotlin-plugin) contains the JVM compiler plugin with code-generation from @WidgetDef annotation;
+- The [kotlin-native-plugin directory](kotlin-native-plugin) contains the Native compiler plugin with code-generation from @WidgetDef annotation;
+- The [kotlin-common-plugin directory](kotlin-common-plugin) contains the common code of JVM and Native compiler plugins;
 - The [sample directory](sample) contains sample apps for Android and iOS; plus the mpp-library connected to the apps;
+- For local testing a library use:
+  - `./gradlew -PpluginPublish publishPluginPublicationToMavenLocal`
+  - `./gradlew -PlibraryPublish publishToMavenLocal`
-- For local testing a library use the `:widgets:publishToMavenLocal` gradle task - so that sample apps use the locally published version.
+  - sample apps priority use the locally published version.

 ## Contributing
 All development (both new features and bug fixes) is performed in the `develop` branch.
 This way `master` always contains the sources of the most recently released version.
 Please send PRs with bug fixes to the `develop` branch.
 Documentation fixes in the markdown files are an exception to this rule.
 They are updated directly in `master`.